logo

 • Business owners must have a satisfactory compliance track record, which includes timely filing of GST returns and adherence to other tax-related requirements.

-According to the CGST Rules of 2017, a registered individual can provide a LUT in GST RFD 11 form to export goods or services without paying integrated tax as long as they meet all the eligibility requirements.
+According to the CGST Rules of 2017, a registered individual can provide a LUT in the GST RFD 11 form to export goods or services without paying integrated tax as long as they meet all the eligibility requirements.

 Step 1: Log in to the GST Portal

-Step 2: Navigate to the 'Services' tab and click on 'User Services'.
+Step 2: Navigate to the 'Services' tab and click 'User Services'.
 From there, you can select 'Furnish Letter of Undertaking(LUT)'.

 If you have already provided a Letter of Undertaking manually for any previous periods, please upload it by clicking on the "Choose File" option.